-Thank you for your interest in the 27th summer institute on Infusing Asian
+Thank you for your interest in the 29th summer institute on Infusing Asian

-Studies into the Undergraduate Curriculum, the
+Studies into the Undergraduate Curriculum, the flagship program of the Asian

-Infusing Institute was launched in 1991, the world of higher education has undergone
+Institute was launched in 1991, the world of higher education has undergone

 dramatic changes, some welcome and some not.